Skip to navigation Skip to content

 • the Department of Home Affairs rejected their visa application

-• on a review of the visa rejection, that decision was set aside by a tribunal (for example the Administrative Appeals Tribunal (AAT)) and granted
+• in a review of the visa rejection, that decision was set aside by a tribunal (for example, the Administrative Review Tribunal (ART)) and the visa was granted

 The start date of the NARWP is the date the Department of Home Affairs originally decided not to grant the visa.